-Adviser: Elaine Czarnecki, 410-516-9755
+Adviser: Dr. A Jonathan Eakle, 410-516-9755

 This 15-credit graduate certificate program is designed to enhance the knowledge and skills of classroom teachers in the implementation of effective reading instruction for students from preschool and kindergarten through high school.
 Various instructional approaches, such as phonics instruction, literature-based programs, diagnostic/prescriptive teaching, and direct instruction methods, are included.
 Coursework addresses research-based assessment and instruction, state and national standards, and the uses of technology in instruction.
 This program meets the requirements of the Maryland State Department of Education for initial certification or recertification in reading and, when combined with two years of successful teaching, leads to eligibility for certification as a Reading Teacher in Maryland.
+All certificate coursework may also be applied to the Master of Science in Education with a concentration in Educational Studies.

-Note: All students must provide evidence of a satisfactory federal and state criminal background check.
+Note: All students must provide evidence of a satisfactory federal and state criminal background check at the beginning of the program and before each course in which work with human subjects is involved.

-Take the following three courses for a total of nine credits: 884.501 Advanced Processes and Acquisition of Reading 884.502 Diagnosis/Assessment for Reading Instruction
+Take the following three courses for a total of nine credits:

+884.501 Advanced Processes and Acquisition of Reading

+884.502 Diagnosis/Assessment for Reading Instruction